 Farm & Garden Station offers a variety of gardening products including: flowering annual and perennial plants, trees, shrubs and vines.
 At the Farm & Garden Station, we can provide everything from the common to the uncommon.

-We also sell gardening-related products such as imported pottery, statuary, tools, fertilizers, soil amendments, mulch and potting soil.
-We have bulk stone, sand, compost materials and mulch available for pick up or delivery.
+We also sell gardening-related products such as imported pottery, statuary, tools, fertilizers, soil amendments, mulch, compost and potting soil.
+We have bulk stone, dehydrated manure and mulch available for pick up or delivery.

 In the Fall, we have a huge selection of specialty pumpkins, squash and gourds along with “Pick Your Own Pumpkins” on our farm.
 Our mums and ornamental cabbage & kale are very popular every year.
+Our own bales of straw and bunches of corn stalks are available in September and October.
 We also have a huge selection of Halloween and Autumn decor.